 As a result of this experiment, you will be able to see how quickly your website loads and how well your store functions when seen from a buyer’s perspective.
 Because it determines the user-friendliness of your store, the store and its information should be easily accessible and readable.

-Shopify SEO Checklist
+Shopify Checklist for SEO

 9. Invest In A Custom Domain